jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - California SB 1386 (2002): immediate disclosure to individuals for PII breach
   - **California Consumer Privacy Act (CCPA)**: The CCPA applies to:
     - For-profit businesses that collect consumers’ personal information (or have others collect personal information for them),
-    - Determine why and how the information will be processed,
+    - Determine why and how the information will be processed
     - Do business in California and meet any of the following:
       - have a gross annual revenue > $25 million;
       - buy, sell, or share the personal information of 100k or more California residents or households; or
       - get 50% or more of their annual revenue from selling or sharing California residents’ personal information